Tops our list for its versatility and ease of use that satisfy active dogs and their owners.

 Launches balls 10, 20, and 30 feet.
 Includes AC adapter and 3 tennis balls.
 Throws a ball every 10 seconds.
 Durable.
 Battery power option.
 Available in classic and mini sizes.

 Best for clean areas, as wet tennis balls will negatively impact the launcher.

 Launches balls between 10 and 25 feet.
-Safety beep noise before ball is launched.
+Safety beep noise before the ball is launched.
 Extra-wide ball hopper for easy loading.
 Compact design.
-Includes AC adapter.
-Carrying handle.
+Includes AC adapter and a carrying handle.
 Lightweight.

 Only includes 1 tennis ball.

 The top model for dogs who enjoy playtime a little too much, as it forces them to take frequent breaks.